|First Semester||Second Semester|

 |MGQ 201 Introduction to Statistics for Analytics

-The Office of Financial Aid's webpage informs you about the finanicial process, type of aid, and how to contact your financial aid advisor.
+Visit the Office of Financial Aid to learn more about the finanicial process, types of aid available and how to contact your financial aid advisor.

-School of Management participates in the university-wide open house each fall and spring semester.
+The School of Management participates in the university-wide open house each fall and spring semester.
 For details, visit UB's Open House page.

 As a School of Management student,